Healthy Rivers: A Water Course is a captivating program that explains the ecology, management, and stewardship of river and stream ecosystems.

 The Healthy Rivers program explains natural structure and function of river systems using a five-component framework of flow, shape, connections, quality, and life.
 Six case studies examine the history of river use and provide a basis for a future vision of water resource management.
 A section explores the true value of river system goods and services, which leads to inspiring examples of local leaders and practical, action-oriented ideas for next steps that each of us can take toward healthier water resources.

-A resource for further investigation of watershed health is the DNR Watershed Assessment Tool.
+A resource for further investigation of watershed health is the DNR Watershed Health Assessment Framework.

 For more information, contact: Minnesota DNR Information Center